carcasanchez/QuestManager/README.md

-# Quest_Manager
+# The Quest for the perfect Quest
-Design and technical research about quest manager in videogames
+## A talk about Quest Manager system for videogames

-Made by Carlos Cabreira
+###Introduction: a design quest-ion